Evercoder/rollup-plugin-css-bundle/README.md

 # rollup-plugin-css-bundle

-A [Rollup](https://github.com/rollup/rollup) plugin who's sole purpose is to collect all the CSS files you import into your project and bundle them to a single CSS file.
+A [Rollup](https://github.com/rollup/rollup) plugin whose sole purpose is to collect all the CSS files you import into your project and bundle them into a single glorious CSS file.

 ## Usage